bndnio/concurrency-mini-problems/README.md

 In Node, I'm using the built in V8 profiler.
 It breaks down what languages inside the program are used for what amount of time.
-Diving in further, it breaks down what events use how much time.
+Diving in further, it breaks down exactly what events use how much time.
-Since we've only done one problem in Node, and we're mostly interested in it's runtime in various scenarios, we are not diving into memory usage (also because it requires additional libraries).
+Since only solutions was written in Node, and we're mostly interested in it's runtime, we are not diving into memory usage
+(also because it requires additional libraries).
 Resourced used to understand Node's V8 profiling tools are included [here](https://blog.ghaiklor.com/profiling-nodejs-applications-1609b77afe4e).